Services

 This service is for

-Focus: Littleton Academy is a therapeutic residential school for boys and girls who will benefit from a structured and safe environment in which they can gain the skills needed to grow.
+Focus: Littleton Academy is a therapeutic residential school for children who will benefit from a structured and safe environment in which they can gain the skills needed to grow.

 Age: 6-12